Belle Struck '94, Fine Arts Department Chair, Visual Art

 Connecticut College, B.A. in Music

 Currie joined The Governor’s Academy in 2011 and was appointed to the teaching faculty in 2015 after four years in the Information Technology department.
 The director of the Academy Singers and The First, Currie also teaches courses in music theory, music history, and electronic music.
-In the IFA program, Currie uses a Kodály-based approach to teach musicianship to first year students.
+In the IFA program, Currie uses a Kodály-based approach to teach musicianship to ninth grade students.
 He is the music director of the annual Broadway-style musical theater production in the winter afternoon program season.
-A frequent performer in Boston-area choirs, Currie is currently a member of Coro Allegro and Assistant Conductor of the New England Classical Singers.
-He advises Spectrum and the student a cappella group, and coaches 3rds boys lacrosse in the spring.
-A former dorm parent in Perkins and Moody, Currie now lives off campus with his husband.
+A frequent performer in Boston-area choirs, Currie currently sings with Coro Allegro and is the Assistant Conductor of the New England Classical Singers.
+He advises Spectrum and the student a cappella group, and coaches 3rds boys' lacrosse in the spring.
+A former dorm parent in Perkins and Moody, Currie now lives in Somerville, MA with his husband.

 Pamela Smith, Director of Dance